bootstrap-vue/bootstrap-vue/docs/markdown/reference/theming/README.md

 using the BootstrapVue source SCSS, you can have your variable overrides (such as breakpoints, theme colors, etc) adjust the custom BootstrapVue css generation.

+For premium dashboards and themes, please refer to the [`Themes section`](/themes) of the documetation.

 ## SASS variable defaults

 Every Sass variable in Bootstrap v4 and BootstrapVue includes the `!default` flag allowing you to